Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connect-snowflake.md

 Starting November 2025, Snowflake will phase out single-factor password authentication, and MFA will be enforced.

-To continue using key pair authentication, users should update any deployment environments currently using `Username / Password` by November 2025.

 **Available in:** Development environments,  Deployment environments